 ExpressVPN Lightway server in New York:

-As you can see, Lightway speeds are better than OpenVPN, but still not on par with WireGuard.
+As you can see, Lightway speeds are much better than OpenVPN.

-While Lightway is faster than OpenVPN, we still see that’s it’s not keeping up with other leading VPN services, as you can see in our ExpressVPN vs Surfshark review.
+While Lightway is faster than OpenVPN, we still see that’s it’s not quite as fast as other VPNs with WireGuard.
+You can see this in our ExpressVPN vs Surfshark comparison report.

 Lightway vs WireGuard